rsdoiel/rsdoiel.github.io/blog/2020/10/03/Oberon-to-markdown.md

 Oberon to Markdown
 ==================

-This is the twelth post in the [Mostly Oberon](https://rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.html) series.
+This is the twelfth post in the [Mostly Oberon](https://rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.html) series.
 Mostly Oberon documents my exploration of the Oberon Language, Oberon System and the various rabbit holes I will inevitably fall into.

 A nice feature of Oberon
 ------------------------